Logo

 The album was strongly influenced by new wave and electronica, with Julian Casablancas utilizing synthesizers for many songs.

-Julian Casablancas made his live solo debut for a private party for fashion brand Opening Ceremony in Tokyo, Japan.
+Julian Casablancas made his live solo debut for a private party for the introduction of a fashion brand in Tokyo.

-Julian Casablancas then toured with The Sick Six in Europe, United States, Australia and Japan from November 2009 until July 2010.
+Julian Casablancas then toured with the Sick Six in Europe, United States, Australia, and Japan from November 2009 until July 2010.

 Julian Casablancas composed the original song "I Like the Night" as part of his endorsement deal to represent Azzaro's new men's fragrance Decibel, dB.